Culture of the Democratic Republic of the Congo: Literature

+Congolese literature in French began to develop during the colonial period, particularly around La Voix du Congolais, founded in 1945.
+Early figures included Antoine-Roger Bolamba and Paul Lomami-Tshibamba, whose work contributed to the emergence of modern Congolese literature.

+Later Congolese literature includes the novelist, poet and scholar V. Y. Mudimbe, as well as contemporary writers such as In Koli Jean Bofane, Fiston Mwanza Mujila, Sinzo Aanza and Blaise Ndala.

 Traditional cultural heritage and contemporary fine art

 Due to their distinctive styles and the global interest in African culture, Congolese art and artists are known on an international level.
 Traditional art of the more than 100 ethnic groups includes masks, wooden or ivory statues, textiles and other woven artifacts.
 Opened in November 2019, the new National Museum of the DRC presents both traditional and immaterial cultural heritage, such as music, as well as contemporary art.

 Notable contemporary artists are Chéri Samba and Bodys Isek Kingelez.
 Apart from these, other successful artists are Lema Kusa (painting), Alfred Liyolo (sculpture), Roger Botembe (painting), Nshole (painting), Henri Kalama Akulez (painting), Mavinga (painting), Freddy Tsimba (sculpture), Claudy Khan (painting).
 Some are teaching at the Académie de Beaux-Arts de Kinshasa, which is the only fine arts academy on a university level in the country.
 From July 11, 2015 to January 10, 2016, the Fondation Cartier in Paris presented a retrospective exhibition of 90 years of Congolese modern and contemporary art, curated by French art collector André Magnin, with a catalogue entitled Beauté Congo.
 1926–2015.
 Congo kitoko.